alexandertrefz/essence/packages/website/optimisations.md

 see "not done yet".

-What it costs otherwise is nothing measurable: a walk it declines is emitted exactly as it was, and the walks it does not read — `map`, `keepEvery`, and every walk threading anything but a List — are byte-identical with the pass on and off.
+What it costs otherwise is nothing measurable: a walk it declines is emitted exactly as it was, and the walks it does not read — `map`, `everyItem`, and every walk threading anything but a List — are byte-identical with the pass on and off.

 **It fires nowhere in this repository's own Essence.** Every fixture bundle and